navxio/tasq.sh/README.md

 # qo

-qo, short for qonverge, is a dead simple task manager that arranges your tasks in a queue so you could focus on them **one at a time**, without distractions
+**qo**nverge, is a dead simple task manager that arranges your tasks in a queue so you could focus on them **one at a time**, without distractions

 ### Installation